Need Help? Give us a call.

 “We’ve been here for two-and-a-half years and for a good one year and three-quarters, [business] was really hard,” he said.
 “In the last year or so, the block has definitely changed” and with it, so did business for Moy.
 The entrepreneur recently opened his second location a few blocks away and is currently in negotiation about a third location in Midtown.

-To dig deeper into how he built his business, Fundera spoke to Moy about the economics of the alluring coffee shop:
+To dig deeper into how he built his business, Fundera spoke to Moy about how to open a coffee shop.

 “[The customer service] is sincere,” said Moy.
 “I like to treat people the way I like to be treated.
 Get to know people.
 If I can make a friend, that’s even better because you never know where that can lead you.
 Who knows who’s sitting there in the coffee shop.”